We do not offer a crisis support service. If you are in need of immediate support, contact one of the crisis services listed below.

 Yes, we welcome donations to help us continue to provide services to all Victorians.
 You can make a donation online here.
 If you would like to make a cash or cheque donation, please call 1300 364 277.

 We are not a dating agency.
 We are an organisation committed to offering relationship support services such as counselling, family dispute resolution and relationship education courses to individuals, couples and families.
-Our vision is for positive, safe and respectful relationships for couples, families, schools, workplaces and communities.
+Our vision is for positive, respectful, safe and fulfilling relationships for all Australians.

 As such, we do not provide services to help you find a partner.
 We can, however, offer you advice, counselling and education in how to improve your current or future relationships.